-Schools can only lawfully remove a child from their school roll under certain circumstances in accordance with Government Regulations (see Appendix 12).
+Schools can only lawfully remove a child from their school roll under certain circumstances in accordance with Government Regulations (see Appendix 13).
 Schools are required to inform the Local Authority of the details of all children who are removed from roll at non-standard transition times.
+This is to be done by completing a deletion from roll form and submitting it via email or Anycomms to schoolattendance@wirral.gov.uk.